trekhleb/trekhleb.github.io/src/posts/printed-links-detection.md

 summary: "In this article we will start solving the issue of making the printed links (i.e. in a book or in a magazine) clickable via your smartphone camera"
 ---

-# Making the Printed Links Clickable Using TensorFlow 2 Object Detection API

 ![Links Detector Cover](https://raw.githubusercontent.com/trekhleb/links-detector/master/articles/printed_links_detection/assets/01-banner.png)

 ## 📃 TL;DR